Alice De Lancey Izard: Paintings

-While she was a resident of London the portrait of her was painted by Thomas Gainsborough, R. A. In this portrait, she is simply gowned in white. the low-cut bodice is surplice fashioned and into the folds is added a pink rose with leaves and bud.
+While she was a resident of London the portrait of her was painted by Thomas Gainsborough, R. A. In this portrait, she is simply gowned in white.
+The low-cut bodice is surplice fashioned and a pink rose with leaves and bud is added into the folds.
 The loose sleeves fall from sloping shoulders, being relieved where they are thrown back, with a bit of narrow lace.
-The waist is outlined by a tied scarf of blue which is in contrast to the roses tumbling from the basket held by the fingers of her left hand.
+The waist is outlined by a blue tied scarf which contrasts with the roses tumbling from the basket held in her left hand.
 The natural oval of the face is accentuated by the towering hairstyle into which is twined a rope of pearls, the same jewels clasped at the throat.
 The forehead is high; the brow raised a trifle, the eyes blue, while the small ear set close to the head, the slim straight nose and mouth attest the beauty of the young matron.
-Altogether, Gainsborough was at his best in this portrait, into which he has offered no landscape background to detract.
 Upon the back of the canvas is inscribed: "Mrs. Alice Izard, formerly Alice De Lancey.
 Painted in London, by Gainsborough, in 1772."

 Copley also presents this woman in a portrait of herself and husband, done when they were in Rome, in 1774.
-By the time the artist had completed his work, which is after the style of Reynolds, and considered one of his finest specimens, the Revolution was hovering over the Colonies, so no money could be sent Mr. Izard from his South Carolina home, and as the cost was two hundred guineas, he was forced to leave the painting with Copley.
+By the time the artist had completed his work, which is after the style of Reynolds, the Revolution was hovering over the Colonies, so Mr. Izard was unable to send payment from his South Carolina home, and was forced to leave the painting with Copley.
 For 50 years, it remained stored away in the attic of that family.

 Later, she sat to Malbone for a miniature.